Guidelines for prose (written content)

 Block code

-Preferably format VQL code blocks with the VQL formatter, for consistency.
+Preferably format VQL code blocks with the VQL formatter, rather than SQL, although they are similar.

 Admonitions (notices)